Sofija Bilevičiūtė-Zubovienė

 Sofija Zubovienė née Bilevičiūtė (Zofia Zubowowa; 1860–1932) was a Lithuanian noblewoman.
-Together with her husband count Vladimir Zubov, she established and maintained six primary schools for children of manor workers and peasants in their estates near Šiauliai.
+Together with her husband, count Vladimir Zubov, she established and maintained six primary schools for children of manor workers and peasants in their estates near Šiauliai.

 Biography

 Early life and education

-Bilevičiūtė was born into Bilevičius family (Billewicz), an old Samogitian noble family, on 15 May 1860 in Kaunas.
+Bilevičiūtė was born into the Bilevičius family (Billewicz), an old Samogitian noble family, on 15 May 1860 in Kaunas.
 She was the great-aunt of Józef Piłsudski, the head of state of independent Poland.
-During her youth she was teaching him and his siblings mathematics.
+During her youth, she was taught him and his siblings mathematics.
 Her sister was educational activist Joanna Narutowicz, whose husband Stanisław Narutowicz was signatory of the Act of Independence of Lithuania.
-Her father Hipolit Billewicz (Ipolitas Bilevičius) received a degree in philosophy and published in 1901 a philosophical treaty: Dumanie o Bogu i przeznaczeniu człowieka ("Wondering about God and the destiny of man").
+Her father, Hipolit Billewicz (Ipolitas Bilevičius) received a degree in philosophy and published a philosophical treaty in 1901: Dumanie o Bogu i przeznaczeniu człowieka ("Wondering about God and the destiny of man").
 He took her on his trips to western Europe, but she spent most of her childhood in a rural manor in present-day Tauragė District Municipality.
 She was educated at a private Polish school in Vilnius and the Vilnius Girls' Gymnasium.
-In 1880, she began her studies of natural sciences at the Bestuzhev Courses, women's higher education institution in Saint Petersburg, becoming one of the first Lithuanian women to obtain higher education.
+In 1880, she began her studies of natural sciences at the Bestuzhev Courses, a women's higher education institution in Saint Petersburg, becoming one of the first Lithuanian women to obtain higher education.
 While in Saint Petersburg, she met liberally-minded graf Vladimir Zubov and they married in 1884.
 They both supported Polish worker's party Proletariat.